-Although FHA did not follow the market's lead into teaser rate ARMs, low documentation loans, or piggy back second liens, it did offer one loan product which proved to be high risk: loans with downpayment gifts from nonprofit or charitable organizations where the gift funds were ultimately replenished to the organization by the seller of the home.
+Although FHA did not follow the market's lead into teaser rate ARMs, low documentation loans, or piggy back second liens, it did offer one loan product which proved to be high risk: loans with downpayment gifts from non-profit or charitable organizations where the gift funds were ultimately replenished to the organization by the seller of the home.

-Starting in 2000, the share of loans with gift letters from nonprofit, religious, or community entities increased rapidly.
-Most of these gifts from nonprofit organizations involved funds which were supplied by contributions from the homesellers involved in the specific transactions, and possibly financed by inflated house values, as noted in a 2007 report by GAO.31 This concentration reached about 10 percent by FY 2003 and increased dramatically to more than 20 percent in FY 2005.
-As a share of home purchase loans, the concentrations peaked at more than 30 percent between 2005 and 2007.
+Starting in 2000, there was a rapid increase in the share of loans with gift letters from non-profit, religious, or community entities.
+Most of these gifts from non-profit organizations involved funds which were supplied by contributions from the home sellers involved in the specific transactions, and possibly financed by inflated house values, as noted in a 2007 report by GAO.61 This concentration reached about 10 percent by fiscal year 2003 and increased dramatically to over 20 percent in FY 2005.
+As a share of home purchase loans, the concentrations peaked at over 30 percent between 2005-2007.